Cinema of Kazakhstan: Film studios

 Kazakhfilm Studio is a state-owned company, financed by the Ministry of Culture, which has been in Kazakhstan since Soviet Union times.

 Eurasia Film Production is the leading private film production company in Kazakhstan.
 Film "Mongol," produced by Eurasia Film Production was nominated for the best foreign-language film Oscar in 2008, and in the same year “Tulpan” received the Grand Prix in Cannes’ Un Certain Regard.

-Satai Film is another leading film production company in Almaty, launched and run by Akan Satayev, one of the top film director in Kazakhstan, and president of Almaty Film Festival.
+Satai Film is another leading film production company in Almaty, launched and run by Akan Satayev, one of the top film directors in Kazakhstan, and president of Almaty Film Festival.